marcoand75/cpr-vcodex-steroids/README.md

 Sample deck ready to copy to the SD card:
 - [flashcards_sample.csv](./flashcards_sample.csv)

-`CPR-vCodex` is a reading-focused firmware fork for the **Xteink X4**, built on top of the stable **CrossPoint Reader** baseline and extended with analytics, reader utilities, branding cleanup, extra UI features, and carefully selected upstream carry-forwards.
+`CPR-vCodex Steroids` is a reading-focused firmware fork for the **Xteink X4**, built on top of the stable **CPR-vCodex** baseline and extended with a library manager, theme enhancements, productivity tools, and carefully selected upstream carry-forwards.

-The official `crosspoint-reader` project is treated as the stable reference. `vcodex` only carries forward upstream work when it is useful on the X4 and safe enough to keep the reader fast and reliable.
+The official `crosspoint-reader` project is treated as the stable reference. `CPR-vCodex` only carries forward upstream work when it is useful on the X4 and safe enough to keep the reader fast and reliable.

 There may be some **involuntary or incidental X3 compatibility** because parts of the upstream codebase still carry X3-aware paths. `CPR-vCodex` now also includes an **experimental X3-only tilt page-turn option** for devices with the QMI8658 IMU, but it is hidden when the sensor is not detected and remains off by default.
 The firmware is still developed and validated on **X4**, and I do **not** currently have an **X3** device available to test or confirm that compatibility.